 6.4E.2.4.1.4.2 Test procedure

-Test procedure for PSCCH+PSSCH:
+[TP1: V2X UE output power >10dBm]

-1. Set the V2X sidelink communication parameters for both the V2X sidelink capable UE (hereinafter referred to as V2X UE) and SS according to SL-PreconfigurationNR in [TBD].
+1. Configure the UE to transmit at PUMAX level, according to test point 1 in Table 6.4E.2.2.1.4.3-1.

-2. V2X UE schedules the V2X RMC according to SL-PreconfigurationNR which is in line with the test configuration in Table 6.4E.2.4.1.4.1-1.
+2. The UE starts to perform the NR sidelink communication according to SL-PreconfigurationNR.
+Since the UE has no payload and no loopback data to send the UE sends uplink MAC padding bits on the NR sidelink RMC.

-3. Measure the V2X UE output power to make sure V2X UE transmission power to be [TBD]
+3. Measure the V2X UE output power to make sure V2X UE transmission power is higher than 10dBm+MU, where the MU is the test system uplink power measurement uncertainty and is specified in Table F.1.2-1 for the carrier frequency f and the channel bandwidth BW.

-4. Measure In-band emission using Global In-Channel Tx-Test (Annex E)
+4. Measure In-band emission using Global In-Channel Tx-Test (Annex E).
+When sidelink transmissions are shortened due to transmission gap of 1 symbol at the end of the subframe, the EVM measurement interval is reduced by one symbol, accordingly.

 [TP2: V2X UE output power within (0 -30) dBm]

-Repeat the above steps 1~4 with the exception that making sure V2X UE transmission power to be -25.5dBm+/-4.5dB for carrier frequency f > 5GHz in step3.

-Test procedure for PSBCH:

-1. Set the V2X sidelink communication parameters for both the V2X sidelink capable UE (hereinafter referred to as V2X UE) and SS according to SL-PreconfigurationNR in [TBD].

-2. V2X UE schedules the V2X RMC according to SL-PreconfigurationNR which is in line with the test configuration in Table 6.4E.2.4.1.4.1-2.

-3. Measure the V2X UE output power to make sure V2X UE transmission power to be [TBD]

-4. Measure In-band emission using Global In-Channel Tx-Test (Annex E)

-[TP2: V2X UE output power within (0 -30) dBm]

-Repeat the above steps 1~4 with the exception that making sure V2X UE transmission power to be -25.5dBm+/-4.5 dB for carrier frequency f > 5GHz in step3.
+Repeat the above steps 1~4 with the exception that making sure V2X UE transmission power to be -15dBm+/-(PCMAX,c tolerance + MU)in step3, where

+- MU is the test system uplink power measurement uncertainty and is specified in Table F.1.2-1 for the carrier frequency f and the channel bandwidth BW.

+- PCMAX,c tolerance is specified in Table 6.2E.4.0.1-1

 6.4E.2.4.1.4.3 Message contents

 Message contents are according to TS 38.508-1 [5] subclause 4.6 and 5.4 with the following exceptions:

-FFS